yoeran/e-missions.nl/src/pages/en/about.md

   \

-  If you would like to have a Digital Etiquette workshop and explore how your organisation can improve its digital footprint, you can contact:  rodolfo \[@] in4art.eu
+  If you would like to have a Digital Etiquette workshop and explore how your organisation can improve its digital footprint and calculate the needed Tree Park to off set E-missions, you can contact:  rodolfo \[@] in4art.eu
 eleventyNavigation:
   key: About E-Missions
   order: 5